mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 essential tool is to run a verification tool to validate data before running a large job.
 For the time being user's are encouraged to implement a validation tool customized to known data issues for their data set.
+In particular, users should make use of the `verify` and `clean` methods that can solve most common metadata problems.

 With that background, there are two core collections used to manage waveform data.
 They are called :code:`wf_TimeSeries` and :code:`wf_Seismogram`.